lunfardo314/verkle/README.md

 		"abra-+" "42"
 ```

-The resulting verkle trie will be the following:
+The resulting verkle trie will look like this:

 <img src="verkle.png">